About Recycle Rewards

 Recycle Rewards is a Tasmanian Government initiative funded by contributions from the beverage industry.
 It will offer a 10 cent refund to consumers for returning eligible drink containers at refund points across Tasmania.

-The scheme aims to reduce Tasmania’s litter of drinks containers by up to half, create new economic opportunities, generate new jobs and turn drink containers into new recycled products.
+The scheme aims to reduce Tasmania’s litter of drink containers by up to half, create new economic opportunities, generate new jobs and turn eligible drink containers into new recycled products.

 When does Recycle Rewards Launch?